Identical twin U.S. astronauts to serve as research subjects

 The U.S. space agency is soliciting ideas from researchers about possible experiments.

-Mark Kelly, who lives in Arizona with his wife, has volunteered to go to Houston several times during his brother’s year-long spaceflight for tests, Charles said.
+Mark Kelly, who lives in Albuquerque, New Mexico, with his wife, has volunteered to go to Houston several times during his brother’s year-long spaceflight for tests, Charles said.

 Scott Kelly is a veteran of two shuttle missions and previously served as a space station crew member and commander.